 All three types of federal loans (Direct Subsidized, Direct Unsubsidized, and Direct PLUS loans) are only available to those who’ve completed the FAFSA.
 These loans usually have lower initial fees and lower interest rates than private loans.
 You may also be eligible for payment pauses or forgiveness programs not available with private loans.

 Many colleges provide emergency grants to cover college costs related to coronavirus disruptions, including housing, food, and health care.

 7. Covid-19 Stimulus Checks May Require the FAFSA

 Individual colleges determine how to distribute their share of the American Rescue Plan and many start with FAFSA applications.
 Dependent students’ checks would be sent to eligible parents/guardians.
 You’ll want to be eligible for future stimulus checks if they occur.

 Whether you think you have financial need or not, filing a FAFSA is the single most important thing you can do to get money for college.
 With more than $150 billion in college grants, work-study funds, and federal student loans, plus some state-based aid on the table, it’s worth your time to complete one more application.

 Because circumstances change at your house, your school, and at the federal level, file the FAFSA every year you are in college.

 The easiest and fastest way to file the FAFSA is online.
 Expect your application to be processed within 3-5 days.
-Don’t delay, because some FAFSA-required awards are first-come, first serve.
-Consequently, the best time to file your FAFSA is in October beginning senior year of high school; the next best time is November.
+Don’t delay, because some FAFSA-required awards are first-come, first-served.
+Consequently, the best time to file your FAFSA is in October (December for 2023! beginning senior year of high school; the next best time is November.